 The part of the limbic system that gets this in motion is the amygdala.
 Thankfully, another gland in the limbic system, the hippocampus, helps us identify if something is a true threat or not by utilizing our long-term memory.
 If the hippocampus identifies something as a false alarm or helps us realize the threat is past and we are no longer in danger.
 Then part of the brain called the pre-frontal cortex will begin to mediate the fight or flight response, the hypothalamus will get that signal and tell the endocrine system to calm down and our minds and bodies return to rest.

-Yes, there is a lot more to this and we will offer more in depth detail to the brain’s physiological response to a threat in the upcoming streaming conference on Overcoming PTSD with Dr. Wright on July 27th.
-So be sure to register for that and join us then!
+Yes, there is a lot more to this and we offer more in depth detail to the brain’s physiological response to a threat in the streaming conference on Overcoming PTSD with Dr. Wright.

 Now, what a spirit of fear will do is take the opportunity coming out of a traumatic event to hijack a person’s limbic system.
 What do I mean by “hijacking” a person’s limbic system?
 When you witness something traumatic you will have a fight or flight response… You are supposed to and if you don’t your amygdala are underactive and that is a whole different issue.
 Once the threat is gone and/or you realize it was a false threat your limbic system comes back to peace.